Code-Institute-Submissions/robertc181-player-link-/README.md

     * An edit event button is visable in the events table with takes you to a form that after submitting your new info updates said event.

 3. As a player I want to be able to delete an event.
     * A delete button is present in the events table and deletes the event.
+It also shows a modal that allows the user a chance to consider deleting the event.

 4. As a player I want to be able to see if any scouts are attending my events.
     * A scouts section in the events table is present which allows you to see any scouts that have clicked to go to your event.